-4 Film Scenes You Never Noticed Had A Hidden Meaning
+4 Movie Scenes That You Didn’t Know Had A Hidden Meaning

 Movie viewing experience has become very dynamic, the technology has developed, the content has improved and even the audiences have evolved.
 But as a viewer amidst all these advances what we still value the most are the moments in the movies that make you pause the film and then ponder about it for a while.
 The scene might be having hidden subtexts, some trivia around the film, an inside joke, a crossover reference, juxtaposing two situations or even a frame with scope of viewer’s interpretation.
 With this thought itself we aimed to develop a series called #PausedOnPurpose where we bring to you some moments from films that have been crafted specially and need a revisit to acknowledge the geniuses that lie beneath.